Home

 The power of "personal kaizen" (or its buddies) lies not only in its small steps, but also in its simple question: what small thing can you do Now that will take you closer to your goal?
 Ask yourself that question every day—maybe even several times a day—and see what magic unfolds.

-Back from Just Do One Thing to Home
+Back to Just Do One Thing